-Deposits are for a store and land in Nevada and carts for Edible Garden.
+Deposits are for a store and land in Nevada.

 Revenue Recognition

 Revenue is recognized net of discounts, rebates, promotional adjustments, price adjustments and estimated returns and upon transfer of title and risk to the customer which occurs at shipping (F.O.B. terms).
 Upon shipment, we have no further performance obligations and collection is reasonably assured as the majority of sales are paid for prior to shipping.